dylanclements/darksoulsremake/docs/rationale.md

 regular death procedure in addition to calling `transferSouls(actor)`.

 Souls must also be transferred to a Ground sub-class when the Player dies.
+During the Player's death procedure, `transferSouls(ground)` will be called to transfer souls to the ground using DropItemAction

+## Requirement 4

+## Requirement 5

+Cemeteries are Ground sub-classes because they require functionality such as `canActorEnter()` and `blockThrownObjects`<br>
+Cemeteries must also store the location which they spawn in, therefore an associated is drawn in the UML between Cemetery and Location in the game engine.

+Cemeteries will also spawn Undead Actors in locations adjacent to them.
+Therefore, a dependency is drawn between Cemetery and Undead.

+**make a decision about Valley feature here and write about it**

+Valley will not have any new UML relationships.
+Simply, if the Player enters the valley, Player will `die()`.

+## Requirement 6

+When the player dies, the `die()` method from the Soul interface will be called which, among other things, calls ResetManager for a soft reset.<br>
+One of these other things is dropping a SoulToken on the ground.
+The player will be able to pick this item back up after respawning.

+SoulToken is a sub-class of Item, it will be portable and contain an attribute that describes the number of souls it holds.<br>
+The reason being is that we want DropItemAction and PickUpItemAction.
+However, the Actor method `addItemToInventory()` will be overridden in Player, if the item is SoulToken, then do NOT add the item to inventory, rather add the amount of souls to Player and print SOULS RETRIEVED.

+If the player dies in a Valley, then SoulToken will be placed in a valid adjacent Ground.
+The `die()` method from Soul interface will cater for this.

+## Requirement 7